 I haven't posted an article on Templary, Masonic or Crusader, in a while so I thought I'd get one out.
 Like many organizations, the Templars were known to employ a variety of symbols for various purposes such as official seals, shield ornamentation, and gravestones, but there never existed a single symbol that was used during the entire existence of the medieval order.

 The most common symbols used at various stages were the Red Cross, the Beauceant, Agnus Dei, and the image of two knights upon a single horse.
-Some lesser known symbols that were used by the Provincial Masters included the star, dove, lion, crosses, and the fleurs-de-lis.
+Some lesser-known symbols that were used by the Provincial Masters included the star, dove, lion, crosses, and the fleurs-de-lis.
 Templar graves could be seen engraved with swords and the cavalry cross.
 At Chinon and Domme, where the Templars were imprisoned, there was seen graffiti carved into the walls, one such carving in Chinon was a hand with a heart superimposed on its palm.

 The most popular symbol image associated with the medieval Knights Templar is the image of two knights upon one horse.
 This symbol was used by many Grand Masters as one of their seals with minor variations through the successive line of Grand Masters; starting around 1167 and lasting until around 1298.
 The official seal of the Grand Master was closely guarded in the Treasury under the protection of the Commander of the Kingdom of Jerusalem, and could only be accessed by a select few.

-Like many things associated with the Templars, this symbol mystifies them and since there downfall there has been many theories as to the meaning of it.
-Some military experts believe it is to emblematically represent what is seen as today as the "buddy system" where soldiers, or knights in their case, would operate in pairs.
-Some believe this symbol goes back much farther too ancient Sumeria which was thought to represent a tactical device during battle, but also symbolic of duality and balance.
+Like many things associated with the Templars, this symbol mystifies them and since their downfall, there have been many theories as to the meaning of it.
+Some military experts believe it is to emblematically represent what is seen today as the "buddy system" where soldiers, or knights in their case, would operate in pairs.
+Some believe this symbol goes back much farther to ancient Sumeria which was thought to represent a tactical device during battle, but also symbolic of duality and balance.
 This may be the reason the Templars adopted it, to represent their dual function as both warriors and monks.
 Others theorize that it originated with the birth and initial poverty of the Templar Order, but this would fly in the face of the Rule of the Order which established the number of horses allocated to knights (according to their rank and position) and which also prohibited the sharing of the same horse.

 The next most prominent symbol for the Knights Templar is the Red Cross, which would have been emblazoned upon the mantle (color varied depending on class).
 The Red Cross was not an ornament of the Templars until 1147 when Pope Eugenius III granted them that privilege via papal bull.
 There was an exact design, but the most common cross used was the cross pattee (a variation of the Greek cross).